|Chronological Tour: Stop 15|

 The trouble was that the NFL Eagles wanted in on the deal.
 They and their fans demanded a larger facility, and they got it.
 The Vet could hold 67,000 for football (less for baseball because some 100- and 200-level seats retracted to make room for a symmetrical outfield), and you could almost touch the moon from the 700-level seats.
 And then there was the artificial turf.
 With the old AstroTurf, the on-field temperature on a sunny summer Sunday would often exceed 140°F (60°C).
 (NexTurf, a better playing surface, replaced the AstroTurf in 2001.
 The AstroTurf itself had been replaced several times.)

 By 2000, it was agreed (by state and city officials, if not necessarily the taxpayers of the Commonwealth of Pennsylvania) that the Phillies and Eagles should play in separate new facilities.
 After much discussion, it was decided to put the new Phillies’ stadium in the existing sports complex, along with the Eagles’ new home, Lincoln Financial Field, which opened earlier in 2003.
-The sports complex also includes the Spectrum as well as a newer, larger indoor multi-purpose arena, generally referred to as “The Center” to avoid having to remember the name of the bank that sponsors it this week.
+The sports complex also includes the Spectrum, since demolished, as well as a newer, larger indoor multi-purpose arena, generally referred to as “The Center” to avoid having to remember the name of the bank that sponsors it this week.

 The closing ceremony, hosted by long-time broadcast announcer Harry Kalas, was moving for a lot of Phillies fans.
 About 100 current and former Phillies – players, managers, and coaches – participated, each being introduced and walking out to a position.
 After the “starting lineup”, Sunday’s lineup accompanied by two former Phillies stars at each position, was introduced, all the players got to touch home plate one last time.
 The ceremony included Phillies icons like Carlton and Mike Schmidt, as well as fan favorites like Mickey Morandini and Jim Eisenreich.
 The final act at the park, not counting a brief fireworks display, featured relief pitcher Tug McGraw (in one of his last public appearances prior to his untimely death early in 2004) arriving from the bullpen in a limousine and recreating his final pitch that won the 1980 World Series.